RocketMap/RocketMap/docs/extras/mysql.md

    GRANT ALL PRIVILEGES ON rocketmapdb . * TO 'rocketmapuser'@'localhost';
    exit
    ```
    You can change `rocketmapdb` to whatever you want the name of the database to be.
+Also, be sure to change `'password'` to the password you want to use.
 5. If the database creation was successful it will tell you "Query OK, 1 row affected".
 If it doesn't echo that back at you then you either received an error message, or it just created a blank line.
 I've detailed how to fix common errors, and the blank line below.
    - **Blank line:**
      You simply missed the ";" in the CREATE DATABASE command.
 Essentially you didn't close of the line, so the program thinks you still have more information to input.
 Simply insert a ; onto the blank line and hit enter and it should echo "Query OK" at you.